 The approach for valuing mortality risk reductions is usually based on estimates of the value per statistical life (VSL), which is an individual's marginal rate of substitution between money and risk of dying in a defined time period.
 Conventionally, the VSL is calculated by first estimating individuals' WTP for a small change in their own mortality risk, then dividing by the risk change.
-For example, if an individual is willing to pay \$900 for a 1 in 10,000 reduction in his risk of dying in the current year, his VSL is \$9.0 million (\$900 WTP \div 1/10,000 risk change).
+For example, if an individual is willing to pay \$900 for a 1 in 10,000 reduction in his risk of dying in the current year, his VSL is \$9.0 million (\$900 WTP $\div$ 1/10,000 risk change).
 Presumably, in determining their WTP, individuals take into account both the pecuniary effects of the risk change (including out-of-pocket medical expenses and future earnings) and the non-pecuniary effects (including pain and suffering).
 The key parameter is the individual's WTP for the 1 in 10,000 risk reduction (i.e., the \$900); it is expressed as the VSL (i.e., the \$9.0 million) largely for convenience.
 The VSL is not the value of saving an individual's life with certainty.

 This point is worth emphasizing, because the VSL concept is widely misunderstood.
 It is not the value "the government" is placing on an individual's "life."
-Rather, it is based on the value that individuals indicate that they place on a small change in their own risk of dying each year.
+Rather, it is based on the value that individuals indicate they place on a small change in their own risk of dying each year.
 We make decisions that reflect these values every day; for example, by choosing to spend money on bicycle helmets or other protective equipment.
 These values are generally taken from data on the change in wages that workers demand for more risky jobs, or from surveys that ask individuals how much they would be willing to pay for small changes in their own risks.

 Because of this confusion, there is wide-spread interest in changing this terminology.
-In the United Kingdom, the term "value of a prevented fatality" (VPF) is often used instead of the VSL.
-In the U.S., the U.S. Environmental Protection Agency (EPA) proposed to instead refer to the "value of mortality risk" (VMR) in a 2010 White Paper.^{3,4} In its 2011 response to this proposal, EPA's independent Science Advisory Board - Environmental Economics Advisory Committee (SAB-EEAC) strongly supported a change in terminology, but suggested that more work was needed.5 It recommended that EPA consider other terms, such as the "value of risk reduction" (VRR), and conduct focus groups and sponsor other research into how to most effectively communicate this concept to the general public.
+In the United Kingdom, the term the "value of a prevented fatality" (VPF) is often used instead of the VSL.
+In the U.S., the U.S. Environmental Protection Agency (EPA) proposed to instead refer to the "value of mortality risk" (VMR) in a 2010 White Paper.
+In its 2011 response to this proposal, EPA's independent Science Advisory Board - Environmental Economics Advisory Committee (SAB-EEAC) strongly supported a change in terminology, but suggested that more work was needed.
+It recommended that EPA consider other terms, such as the "value of risk reduction" (VRR), and conduct focus groups and sponsor other research into how to most effectively communicate this concept to the general public.
 This work is ongoing.
 Thus, for consistency with the terminology currently used in the research literature, we continue to use the term "VSL" in this memorandum while awaiting the results of EPA's research.

 For reductions in air pollution-related mortality risks, the EPA currently relies on a literature review conducted in the early 1990s.
-EPA's 2010 Guidelines for Preparing Economic Analysis recommend a default central value of \$7.9 million (in 2008 dollars, adjusted for inflation only).6 If updated to 2013 dollars and income levels, this value is about \$9.4 million, which is very similar to the \$9.2 million value used by the U.S. Department of Transportation (DOT) for the same year.^{7,8} In an appendix to its Guidelines, EPA notes that its value is based on distribution of 26 VSL estimates, typically described as a Weibull distribution.
-When analyzing the benefits of its air pollution regulations, EPA typically adjusts this value to reflect changes in population-wide real income over time as well as any lag between changes in exposure and changes in risk.
+EPA's 2010 Guidelines for Preparing Economic Analysis recommend a default central value of \$7.9 million (in 2008 dollars, adjusted for inflation only).
+If updated to 2013 dollars and income levels, EPA (2016) reports that this value is about \$9.7 million, which is somewhat above the \$9.2 million value used by the U.S. Department of Transportation (DOT) for the same year.
+In an appendix to its Guidelines, EPA notes that its value is based on distribution of 26 VSL